NicolaasWeideman/DirectoryListingRESTfulService/README.md

 ### HTML ###
 Specifying HTML as the required format allows the service to be used through a web browser.
-After running the RESTful service, the service can be used by visiting *http://<ip>:8080/list?dpath=<path>* from a web browser, where <ip> is the local IP address of the host machine and <path> is the full path of the directory for which the directory listing is required.
+After running the RESTful service, the service can be used by visiting *http://localhost:8080/list?dpath=<path>* from a web browser, where <path> is the full path of the directory for which the directory listing is required.

 ### JSON ###
-Specifying JSON as the required format allows the service to be used within another application.
+Specifying JSON as the required format allows the service to be used from another application.
 The supplied JSON format can be parsed to obtain the information of the directory the listing was requested for.

 ## Features ##

+### URL Parameters ###

+* dpath --- The full path of the directory for which the listing is required
+* page --- The page number of the directory listing (see pagination)
+* psize --- The number of entries per page

 ### Stateless ###
 The server does not store the state of any client, all information for obtaining specific resources is supplied within the parameters of the request URL.